Vijaykrishna94/Dema-E-Commerece/README.md

 #### POST SCRIPT
-If I had some more time I would have orchestrated this pipeline with Dagster and dockerised.
+If I had some more time I would have Created a dashboard using Preset, orchestrated this pipeline with Dagster and dockerised.